midas-network/flu-scenario-modeling-hub/README.md

 ### Hospitalization

-Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction from the [National Healthcare Safety Network (NHSN)](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data) will be used for incidence hospitalization target.
+Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction from the [NHSN Weekly Hospital Respiratory Dataset](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data) will be used for incidence hospitalization target.
 The data are weekly.

 The target to be projected is confirmed influenza hospital admissions, reported